 Being ridiculous in content writing is not a wise thing to do except in the inspiration creation phase.
 If you can’t find an original idea in your brain, get ridiculous.
 Write the wildest and most inane prose that comes into your head that relates to the topic.

-This form of free writing will surprise you.
-Once you have enough material, go through it and see just how much of that nonsense actually applies, if written in a different voice.
-Some of my best material came from being ridiculous and then editing the crazy out and turning it into something that makes sense.
+This form of freewriting will surprise you.
+Once you have enough material, go through it and see just how much of that nonsense applies, if written in a different voice.
+Some of my best stuff came from being ridiculous and then editing the crazy out and turning it into something that makes sense.

 Ironically enough, it was my wife who pointed out my greatest weakness when it comes to being blocked.
 She had recognized the trend years before but figured I would catch on myself.